-No word address occurs for a read operation.
-Reads always use the lower 8-bits that are held internally in the address latch and the 9th address bit is part of the slave address.
-Reads always begin at the address following the previous access.
+No word address occurs for a read operation, though the 3-bit page select is latched internally.
+Reads always use the lower 8-bits that are held internally in the address latch.
+That is, reads always begin at the address following the previous access.
 A random read address can be loaded by doing a write operation as explained below.

-After transmission of each data byte, just prior to the acknowledge, the FM24C04B increments the internal address latch.
+After transmission of each data byte, just prior to the acknowledge, the FM24C16B increments the internal address latch.
 This allows the next sequential byte to be accessed with no additional addressing.
-After the last address (1FFh) is reached, the address latch will roll over to 000h.
-There is no limit to the number of bytes that can be accessed with a single read or write operation.
+After the last address (7FFh) is reached, the address latch will roll over to 000h.
+There is no limit on the number of bytes that can be accessed with a single read or write operation.